Advanced Tactical Fighter: Concept development

 During this time, the SPO took an increasing interest in stealth as results from classified special access or "black world" programs such as the Have Blue/F-117, Tacit Blue, and the Advanced Technology Bomber (ATB) program (which would result in the B-2 Spirit, or "Senior Ice") promised greatly reduced radar cross sections (RCS) that were orders of magnitude smaller than existing aircraft.
 (Note: The radar range equation meant that all else being equal, detection range is proportional to the fourth root of RCS; thus, reducing detection range by a factor of 10 requires a reduction of RCS by a factor of 10,000.)
 The ATF requirements would place increasing emphasis on stealth to improve survivability over the course of concept exploration, while still demanding fighter-like speed and maneuverability; the combination of low observables with the SCM concept was expected to greatly reduce the lethal zone of hostile surface-to-air missiles.
 As a result of stealth technology, the design details became "black" even though the ATF was a publicly acknowledged program.
 By late 1984, the SPO had settled on the ATF requirements and released the Statement of Operational Need (SON).
-The SON called for a fighter with a takeoff gross weight of 50000 lb, a mission radius of 500 nmi mixed subsonic/supersonic or 700–800 nmi subsonic, supercruise speed of Mach 1.4–1.5, the ability to use a 2000 ft runway, and signature reduction particularly in the frontal sector.
+The SON called for a fighter with a takeoff gross weight of 50000 lb, a mission radius of 500 nmi mixed subsonic/supersonic or 700–800 nmi subsonic, supercruise speed of Mach 1.4–1.5, the ability to use a 2000 ft runway, and signature reduction, particularly in the frontal sector.

 Request for proposals

 The request for proposals (RFP) for demonstration and validation (Dem/Val) was issued in September 1985, with proposals initially to be due that December.
 The top four proposals, later reduced to two to reduce program costs, would proceed with Dem/Val.
-The RFP not only had the ATF's demanding technical requirements, but also placed great importance on systems engineering, technology development plans, and risk mitigation; in fact, these areas were deemed more important than the aircraft designs themselves as contractors would later discover in their debriefs after Dem/Val selection.
-This was because the SPO anticipated that the ATF would need to employ emerging technologies beyond even the contemporary state-of-the-art and did not want a point aircraft design frozen at then-mature technology readiness levels; as such, the SPO needed to evaluate its confidence in a contractor's ability to effectively and affordably develop new technology.
+The RFP not only had the ATF's demanding technical requirements, but also placed great importance on systems engineering, technology development plans, and risk mitigation; in fact, these areas were deemed more important than the aircraft design proposals themselves as contractors would later discover in their debriefs after Dem/Val selection.
+This was because the SPO anticipated that the ATF would need to employ emerging technologies beyond even the contemporary state-of-the-art and did not want an aircraft design frozen at then-current mature technology readiness levels; as such, the SPO needed to evaluate its confidence in a contractor's ability to effectively and affordably develop new technology.
 Initially, there was no requirement for flying prototype air vehicles.